FayerXin/academicweb/content/authors/admin/_index.md

 - Visitors
 ---

 Stephen is a PhD student of cognitive neuroscience at the [neuSCAN Lab](www.neuscan.org).
-His research interests include 1, 2 and 3.
+His research goal is to combine psychometrics, behavioral measurements, and fMRI to investigate the mechanism of brain and mind, including addiction, etc.